Handbook

 Grade Weighting for Honors, College-level, and A.P.
 Courses

 For Advanced Placement (A.P.) courses, five (5) points will be added to a student’s average at the end of each grading period.
-For Dual Credit and Dual Enrollment courses, four (4) points will be added to a student’s average at the end of each grading period.
+For Dual Credit, Dual Enrollment courses and Industry Certification(s) if the student takes the exam, four (4) points will be added to a student’s average at the end of each grading period.
 For Honors courses, three (3) points will be added to a student’s average at the end of each grading period.

 Grading Scale (JCHS)

-Grade point averages (GPA) will be calculated for high school course work based upon the following graduated 4-point scale with additional grade-point weighting of 0.5 for honors courses, 0.75 for dual credit courses, and 1.0 for Advanced Placement (A.P.) and Dual Enrollment courses.
+Grade point averages (GPA) will be calculated for high school course work based upon the following graduated 4-point scale with additional grade-point weighting of 0.5 for honors courses, and 1.0 for Advanced Placement (A.P.) and College Level courses.
 The JCHS grading scale shall be used for report cards, class rank, honor roll, etc.

 Grading scale (State)